 Time is our most valuable resource, and yet it is not the one we know best how to manage.
-That's why a time-monitoring or a time-management software is essential for everyone.
+That’s why a time clock software or time-management software is essential for everyone.

-There is a lot of time-management software out there, and while some of them don’t cost much, they are still not free.
+There is a lot of time clock software out there, and while some of them don’t cost much, they are still not free.

 ClockIt has a biometric reporting mode which gives specific times and has been reported to work well.

 It has a convenient mobile version that has even more features such as employee GPS tracking and route mapping.